 Phase 3 | Interventions to Manage the Risks

 The risk assessment should be the ongoing blueprint for managing the risk within the organisation.
-Any risks identified should have a plan to address the risk.
+For any risks you identify, you should have a plan to rectify them.
 Some of those risks will require active interventions by the organisation.

 Examples of interventions could include the following:

 - Changes to policy documentation such as the driver handbook, driving at work or company car policy.
-Other specific policies could be introduced or reviewed relating to mobile phones, smoking in vehicles, distractions, health and eyesight.
+In addition, the introduction and review of policies relating to mobile phones, smoking in vehicles, distractions, health and eyesight

-- Vehicle selection criteria including safety equipment or driver aids.
+- Changes to vehicle selection criteria – to include safety equipment or driver aids

 - Vehicle operations policies regarding vehicle loading and towing